-National Grid's streetlight system contains approximately 87,839 underground fed metallic streetlight standards and municipally-owned streetlights and traffic control devices.
-Overhead fed streetlights on wooden poles are included in the distribution overhead program and not counted within the streetlight program.
-For the underground fed metallic streetlight standards, contractors performed the stray voltage testing at night when the lights were operational.
+Niagara Mohawk's streetlight system contains underground fed metallic streetlight standards and municipally-owned streetlights and traffic control devices.
+Overhead fed streetlights on wooden poles are not counted within the streetlight program for stray voltage testing.
+For the underground fed metallic streetlight standards, contractors perform the stray voltage testing at night when the lights are operational.
 The traffic control stray voltage testing takes place in conjunction with the contractors' testing of the overhead and underground systems during the daytime hours.
 The streetlight facility inspections on Company-owned facilities take place during the day and are performed by an external workforce.

 d.
-Transmission System
+Transmission Overhead System

-National Grid's transmission system, which includes the sub-transmission system, consists of structures that support circuits energized at voltages of 12 kV, 23kV, 34.5kV, 46kV, 69kV, 115kV, 230kV, and 345kV.
-The transmission system spans the entire State, is approximately 8,465 miles in length, and contains approximately 100,906 structures (wood and steel).
-Stray voltage testing on the transmission system, which consists of approximately 98,633 assets, is performed by contractors.
-In many instances, the most difficult part of testing a transmission tower is physically getting to the tower.
-Therefore, National Grid programmed its database and internal hand held computers to perform stray voltage testing on transmission structures while an employee was at the location for a visual inspection or the contractor was at the tower for a stray voltage test.
+Niagara Mohawk's transmission overhead system, which includes the sub-transmission system, consists of structures that support circuits energized at voltages of 12 kV, 23kV, 34.5kV, 46kV, 69kV, 115kV, 230kV, and 345kV.
+The transmission system spans the entire State and is approximately 8,465 miles in length.
+Stray voltage testing on the transmission system is performed by contractors.